Tag Archives: CEO reputation management

 Don’t Become Isolated from Consumer Sentiment

 Many companies have taken positive steps taken to expand diversity opportunities among suppliers and employees.
 But high numbers of social media users still feel like the upper echelons of corporate America continue to exclude them – even though they purchase their products.
 CEO backlash often begins online.
-So it is important not to become disconnected from widespread consumer sentiment.
+So, it is important not to become disconnected from widespread consumer sentiment.
 Millennials are top social media users.
 Women are the dominant users of most social media platforms.
 If your customer base includes them, ensuring they are well-represented in your employee base and providing them with senior opportunities will help your decision-makers understand how to best serve them.

 Online Reputation Management Ensures an Accurate Online Image

 What does that mean?
 It means personal information you don’t want public can become publicly available online.
-That information that appears could be incorrect or skewed, or may consist of nothing more than an outdated or unflattering image.
+That information that appears could be incorrect or skewed or may consist of nothing more than an outdated or unflattering image.
 If you don’t have a well-established presence online, that information threatens to top search results made in your name—as do miscellaneous scraps of information from every conceivable source.
 Such information may not always be about you, either, but someone who shares your same name.

 Online reputation management lessens the prominence of and counterbalances negative and false content.
 It ensures an accurate and powerful image of you is presented online.
 Done effectively, it is a proactive tool that reinforces your credibility and influence in supporting the issues important to you.
 In its early days—the mid-1990s—online reputation management focused on repairing malicious content: anonymous, negative online commentary posted on Internet forums and in the comments sections accompanying blogs and media platforms.